-- 1. The nurse will determine that presented symptoms align with COVID - The nurse will complete a background investigation of medical files to determine if there could be another reason for the symptoms (allergies, etc) - 3.
-If not, the camper will go to Urgent Care in town for a medical opinion - 4.
-Possible outcome 1: doctor will eliminate covid as a possibility by diagnosing something else - a.
-Camper returns to camp!
+- 1. The nurse will determine that presented symptoms align with COVID - 2.
+The nurse will complete a background investigation of medical files to determine if there could be another reason for the symptoms (allergies, etc) - 3.
+If not, the camper will self-administer a rapid test at camp.
+If positive, that camper will go home. - a.
+They are welcome to return after the CDC-recommended isolation period - b.
+They will have the opportunity to reschedule their session for later this summer if space allows - c.
+Cancellation Insurance would cover reimbursement in this situation.
+Falcon Camp will not provide any refunds.